 - You’re going to need to hone your social skills if you want to attract and keep clients.
 Being an exceptional writer isn’t usually enough to keep clients most of the time.
 Maintaining relationships is crucial if you’re going to make a name for yourself as a freelance writer.

 Starting a career as a freelance writer is challenging but far from impossible.
 You have to expect and prepare for a lot of situations.

-In this article, you will find several concepts and information that you have to keep in mind if you want to make it as a freelance writer.
+In this article, you will find several concepts and information that you have to keep in mind if you want to make it as freelance writers.

 The State of Freelance Writing Today